| Lesson 3 || Searching with Boolean operators |

 Are you having problems finding exactly what you want with just a keyword search?
 Advanced Search operators provide ways to further refine

-One type is the Boolean operator, named after British mathematician George Boole (1815-1864), who made a study of combining logic with
+your search query.
+One type is the Boolean operator, named after British mathematician George Boole (1815-1864), who made a study of combining logic with mathematics.

 Major search services support Boolean operators, but each search service may implement them differently.